Ginkgo biloba: Fruiting and dispersal

-The fertilization of ginkgo seeds occurs via motile sperm, as in cycads, ferns, mosses, and algae.
-The sperm are large (about 70–90 micrometres) and are similar to the sperm of cycads, which are slightly larger.
-Ginkgo sperm were first discovered by the Japanese botanist Sakugoro Hirase in 1896.
-The sperm have a complex multi-layered structure, which is a continuous belt of basal bodies that form the base of several thousand flagella which have a cilia-like motion.
-The flagella/cilia apparatus pulls the body of the sperm forwards.
-The sperm have only a tiny distance to travel to the archegonia, of which there are usually two or three.
-Two sperm are produced, one of which successfully fertilizes the ovule.
-Fertilization of ginkgo seeds occurs just before or after they fall in early autumn.
-Embryos may develop in the seeds before or after they drop from the tree.

 Genome

 Chinese scientists published a draft genome of Ginkgo biloba in 2016.
 The tree has a large genome of 10.6 billion DNA nucleobase "letters" (the human genome has three billion) and about 41,840 predicted genes which enable a considerable number of antibacterial and chemical defense mechanisms.
 76.58% of the assembled sequence turned out to be repetitive sequences.

 In 2020, a study in China of ginkgo trees up to 667 years old showed little effects of aging, finding that the trees continued to grow with age and displayed no genetic evidence of senescence, and continued to make phytochemicals indefinitely.

 Phytochemicals

 Extracts of ginkgo leaves contain phenolic acids, proanthocyanidins, flavonoid glycosides, such as myricetin, kaempferol, isorhamnetin, and quercetin, and the terpene trilactones ginkgolides and bilobalides.
 The leaves also contain unique ginkgo biflavones, alkylphenols, and polyprenols.

 Taxonomy

 Carl Linnaeus described the species in 1771, the specific epithet biloba derived from the Latin bis, "twice" and loba, "lobed", referring to the shape of the leaves.
 Two names for the species recognise the botanist Richard Salisbury, a placement by Nelson as Pterophyllus salisburiensis and the earlier Salisburia adiantifolia proposed by James Edward Smith.
 The epithet of the latter may have been intended to denote a characteristic resembling Adiantum, the genus of maidenhair ferns.

-The scientific name Ginkgo is the result of a spelling error that occurred three centuries ago.
-Kanji typically have multiple pronunciations in Japanese, and the characters 銀杏 used for ginnan can also be pronounced ginkyō.
-Engelbert Kaempfer, the first Westerner to investigate the species in 1690, wrote down this pronunciation in the notes that he later used for the Amoenitates Exoticae (1712) with the "awkward" spelling "ginkgo".
-This appears to be a simple error of Kaempfer; taking his spelling of other Japanese words containing the syllable "kyō" into account, a more precise romanization following his writing habits would have been "ginkio" or "ginkjo".
-Linnaeus, who relied on Kaempfer when dealing with Japanese plants, adopted the spelling given in Kaempfer's "Flora Japonica" (Amoenitates Exoticae, p.
-811).
+The generic name Ginkgo can be traced to recordings done by Engelbert Kaempfer, the first Westerner to investigate the species in 1690 in Nagasaki, for the Amoenitates Exoticae (1712): it is regarded as a mistranscription of Japanese 銀杏 ginkyō (/ja/).
+Taking his spelling of other Japanese words containing the syllable /ja/ (present romanization: kyō) into account, an expected transcription would have been "ginkio" or "ginkjo".

+Thus, his curious "–kgo" spelling has long been considered to be an error Kaempfer made in his notes, but Nagata et al. showed that it was the spelling of his interpreter, Genemon Imamura, who spoke the local Nagasaki dialect.
+Linnaeus adopted the ginkgo spelling based on Kaempfer's compilation of Japanese flora in Amoenitates while writing Mantissa plantarum II (Amoenitates Exoticae, p.
+811) thus becoming the tree's generic name.
 Kaempfer's drawing can be found in Hori's article.
+The kanji phrase 銀杏 ginkyō meaning 'silver apricot' had been attested in Chinese herbology literature such as 日用本草 (Daily Use Materia Medica) (1329) and Compendium of Materia Medica 本草綱目 published in 1578; 銀杏 was particular terminology used during the Song dynasty for tributary reasons in place of the then contemporary 鴨脚 ("duckfeet", from its leaves) in northeast China where it commonly grew.
+The older Chinese name for this plant is 銀果, meaning "silver fruit", pronounced yínguǒ in Mandarin or ngan-gwo in Cantonese, the current commonly used names are 白果 (bái guǒ) meaning 'white fruit'.

+Despite its spelling based on this complicated etymology, "ginkgo" is usually pronounced /ˈɡɪŋkoʊ/, which has given rise to the common alternative spelling "gingko".
+The spelling pronunciation /ˈɡɪŋkgoʊ/ is also documented in some dictionaries.